 3. Increased protein intake

 Athletes or people that work out often are more likely to consume higher amounts of protein, like meat, eggs, and fish, to improve their physical performance.
-This causes the muscles to employ more creatine phosphate, which is an enzyme that produces creatinine as an end-product, leading to increased levels in the blood.
+This causes the muscles to trigger the use of creatine phosphate, which is an enzyme that produces creatinine as an end-product, leading to increased levels in the blood.

 What to do: You should eat a maximum of 1.2 g of protein per kilogram of body weight per day.
 Someone who weighs 60 kg, for example, should eat a maximum of 72 g of protein per day.
 Ideally, you should see a registered dietitian to evaluate your general health status and nutritional necessities, so that a personalized eating plan can be made.
 Read more about high protein foods and how to incorporate them appropriately into your diet.